-If all else fails, don’t forget you can get hints by tapping on the light bulb icon and revealing a letter.
+If all else fails, don’t forget you can get hints by tapping on the icon and revealing a letter.
 The given letter will be revealed in all places where it occurs.
 It’s not cheating to ask for a hint — the goal is to have fun, so if asking for a hint increases your enjoyment, feel free.
 Besides, you may be surprised at how often these entries will elude you even after you know where they start.

 Our Puzzle Books Buy Gift Certificates